 Visitors to New Zealand should prepare for rain regardless of location on the South Island.
 It can rain any time and sometimes even the summer sees quite a bit of precipitation.
 Bring an umbrella and also a rain jacket.
 The route of the author’s trip is listed below.
 Keep in mind that this route can be altered quite a bit – we recommend adding extra days into your trip for specific sights & attractions.

 Pick up rental car in Picton after taking the 3 hour ferry ride from Wellington.
 Drive through Blenheim, then onto the 63 through the Marlborough Valley, through St. Arnaud, then through Murchison.
 Continue on highway 6 to Westport and then down 6 through Greymouth, Hokitika – through to Franz Josef Glacier.
 Continue driving down the 6 until it moves inland at Haast to Wanaka.

-Then continue through the small tourist town of Arrowtown until Queenstown.
-Take 6 until the small town of Lumsden to Te Anau, and then drive to Milford Sound.
-Continue back on the 6 all the way back to Queenstown through to Cromwell and then up the 8 to Twizel.
+Then continue through the small tourist town of Arrowtown until reaching Queenstown.
+Take Highway 6 until the small town of Lumsden to Te Anau, and continue driving to Milford Sound.
+Continue back on Highway 6 all the way back to Queenstown through to Cromwell and then up to Highway 8 to Twizel.
 From there continue to Mt.
 Cook.
-Then drive back on the 80 to the 8 to the 83 and drive on the 83 all the way to Oamaru.
+Then drive back on the 80 to the 8 highway to the 83 and drive on the 83 all the way to Oamaru.
 Then drive up highway 1 to Timaru and take the scenic 72 to the 77 to the 73 which leads to Christchurch.

-From Milford Sound you can also drive back to Te Anau and then down to Invercargill and then either drive back up the island inland on the 8 or take the coastal highway 1 route.
+From Milford Sound one can also drive back to Te Anau and then down to Invercargill and then either drive back up the island inland on the 8 or take the coastal highway 1 route.